jeffreybergier/Blog-Getting-Started-with-Vision/README.md

 ## Summary

-So thats it.
 Now you have a working object tracker working with a live video feed.
 Note that the techniques we used here work with almost all of the Vision framework request types.
 You use the AVCaptureSession delegate callbacks to feed new `CVPixelBuffer`s and new requests to the `VNSequenceRequestHandler`.

-Take a look at the sample project in this Github Repository.
-It also has a reset button that stops the vision processing.

 Also note that you can compose the requests.
 The request handler takes an Array of request objects.
 So you can make several of them that all do different things and pass them into the request handler.
 Two primary use cases come to mind for why you would want to do this.

    1. Use the `VNDetectFaceRectanglesRequest` object to detect faces.
 Once you find a face, make a new `VNTrackObjectRequest` for each face so that you can keep track of which face is which as they move around the camera.
    2. Use the `VNTrackObjectRequest` to track an object the user is interested in (like in this tutorial) then create a `VNCoreMLRequest` to use a machine learning model to attempt to identify what is in the boundingBox of the `VNDetectedObjectObservation`.
 Note that all 'VNRequest' objects and their subclasses have a `regionOfInterest` property.
 Set this to tell the handler which part of the `CVPixelBuffer` it should look at.
 This is how you can easy go from the `boundingBox` of an observation, to detecting what is inside that part of the image.